-After extensive observations and interviews, our research team has designed a standardized handoff protocol to be used both at in the Rhoads 5 SICU at HUP and the new PAC4-TSICU at PPMC.
-Implementation design means the protocol will vary slightly to reflect the needs of the individual hospital and ICU environments.
+After extensive observations and interviews, our research team designed a standardized handoff protocol to be used both at in the Rhoads 5 SICU at HUP and the PAC4-TSICU at PPMC.
 The overall process can be seen below on the two posters.

 Click on the images to zoom in

-In our new process we hope to refine communication between the four main providers:
+This process standardizes communication between the four main providers: